 A united police effort landed two Maple Ridge men in jail and ended a rash of armed Lower Mainland robberies.

-Police announced Friday that two local young men are facing a series of charges in connection with a series of pharmacy robberies that took place between August and mid-October.
+Police announced Friday that two local young men, including one who was a local realtor, are facing a series of charges in connection with pharmacy robberies.

-Neither of the suspects, who were arrested in Maple Ridge recently, are known to police, said RCMP Supt.
+Neither of the suspects, who were arrested in Maple Ridge, are known to police, said RCMP Supt.
 Dave Walsh.

-“Members of our street enforcement unit did an outstanding job of investigating, and coordinating these robberies, and have made the Lower Mainland a much safer place to live,” he said.
+"Members of our street enforcement unit did an outstanding job of investigating, and coordinating these robberies, and have made the Lower Mainland a much safer place to live," Walsh said.

 "They utilized a number of strategies that have resulted in these charges, which has included the recovery of some of the stolen property and other items that will be used as evidence in court."

-He also acknowledge the cooperative efforts with Surrey RCMP’s robbery unit, Langley RCMP’s general investigation section, and both Abbotsford and Port Moody municipal police forces.
+Walsh also acknowledged the cooperative efforts with Surrey RCMP's robbery unit, Langley RCMP's general investigation section, and both Abbotsford and Port Moody municipal police forces.

 "This clearly shows how all Lower Mainland RCMP work with all of our neighbouring detachments and municipal police agencies, as criminals don't recognize any border or boundaries," Walsh said.

 Both men appeared in provincial court on Thursday, Nov.
 22, with Ash being granted bail while Olson was remanded in custody until their next court appearance on Dec.
 6.